 An adjustable-rate mortgage carries an interest rate that changes with the prime rate every year.
 Adjustable-rate mortgages offer some flexibility because you can take them for a much shorter period, but they’re also extremely risky if the interest rate happens to be fluctuating.
 Discover Home Loans has a good selection of both fixed-rate and adjustable-rate mortgages, if you are looking for the lowest rates.
 You can compare adjustable-rate mortgages here.

 Balloon mortgages are similar to fixed-rate mortgages because they offer low monthly payments, but you’re really paying the interest, not the principal, every month.
 Toward the end of the loan, you’ll owe a huge balloon payment on the principal.
-These work well if you have enough money saved for the balloon payment, but can be risky if your finances aren’t stable.
+Balloon mortgages work well if you have enough money saved for the balloon payment, but can be risky if your finances aren’t stable.